voyzu-docs/dev/docs/_pages/front-end-development.md

 #### top-nav

 The `<top-nav>` web component displays the top most navigation bar.
 It is configured dynamically by pageData values.
-This component can also be rendered server side, which is the reason for the  type comments, and the reason also that the component does not use any DOM manipulation
+This component can also be rendered server side, which is the reason for the {% raw %}{{{% endraw %} type comments (these are replaced dynamically when rendered by the Voyzu server), and the reason also that the component does not use any DOM manipulation

 ### Communicating between web components